 Finding books to read

-We do have a lot of items in our collections and across our 14 libraries.
+We have a lot of items in our collections and across our fourteen libraries - sometimes it can be bewildering to find the book you're after, but we're always here to help.
 Here is how to find out whether we have a title in stock and where to find it when you visit the library.

 Using the online catalogue